swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

 }

 public struct ProductDeprecation: Hashable, Codable, Sendable {
-    /// The deprecation variant and any associated replacement information.
+    /// The product a consumer should adopt in place of an unsupported product.
     ///
     /// The manifest loader constructs one of these cases from the opaque
-    /// `Product.Deprecation` value returned by the corresponding
+    /// `Product.Deprecation.Replacement` value declared in the manifest.
-    /// `PackageDescription` factory.
-This enum is the single point at
-    /// which SwiftPM's diagnostics, `swift package audit`, and
+    /// SwiftPM's diagnostics, `swift package audit`, and
-    /// `swift package dump-package` inspect the deprecation.
+    /// `swift package dump-package` inspect this enum to render the
+    /// replacement.
     ///
     /// This enum is non-frozen: new cases may be added in future evolution.
-    /// Consumers that switch over `Kind` must include an `@unknown default`
+    /// Consumers that switch over `Replacement` must include an
-    /// clause.
+    /// `@unknown default` clause.
-    public enum Kind: Hashable, Codable, Sendable {
+    public enum Replacement: Hashable, Codable, Sendable {
-        case deprecated
-        case renamed(to: String)
+        /// Replacement product in the same package. case renamed(to: String)
+        /// Replacement product in another package.
-        case supersededBy(package: String, product: String)
+        case inPackage(package: String, product: String)
-        case supersededByMajorVersion(Int, product: String?)
-        case retired
     }

-    public let kind: Kind
     public let message: String?
+    public let replacement: Replacement?
 }
 ```

 The manifest loader serializes and deserializes the new field.
-Because `ProductDescription` is `Codable`, the field is added as an optional to keep existing serialized manifests compatible. `ProductDeprecation.Kind` is encoded using a discriminated representation (a `type` string plus per-kind fields) so future kinds can be added without breaking existing consumers.
+Because `ProductDescription` is `Codable`, the field is added as an optional to keep existing serialized manifests compatible. `ProductDeprecation.Replacement` is encoded using a discriminated representation (a `kind` string plus per-case fields) so future replacement kinds can be added without breaking existing consumers.

 ### Diagnostic behavior at build time